-Every semester the contents of the courses are reviewed through the curriculum feedback received from the students, alumni and school headmasters along with faculty members and presented in the preboard of studies.
+Every semester the contents of the courses are reviewed through the curriculum feedback received from the students, alumni and school headmasters along with faculty members and presented in the Pre-Board of Studies.
 Consequently, it is forwarded to the board of studies and eventually to the academic council for its approval.
 Understanding the needs of student community and expectation of stake holders, special focus is given to the addition and modifications of the content of the curriculum.
-For example, a new elective course on 'Disaster Management' has been offered during this academic year.